egrosdou01/personal-blog/blog/2024-08-10-sveltos-dynamic-templating/sveltos_dynamic_templating.md

 ## Prerequisites

-To follow along with the blog post, ensure the below are satisfied.
+To follow along, ensure the below are satisfied.

 1. A management cluster with Sveltos installed
 1. kubectl installed
 1. sveltosctl installed

-:::note
+:::tip
 If you are not aware of how to install Sveltos on a Kubernetes cluster, follow the instructions mentioned [here](https://projectsveltos.github.io/sveltos/getting_started/install/install/).
 :::

 ## Step 1: Register Clusters with Sveltos

-For this demonstration I have used [Civo Kubernetes](https://www.civo.com/kubernetes) clusters.
+For this demonstration the [Civo Kubernetes](https://www.civo.com/kubernetes) cluster offering was used.
 Once the Kubernetes clusters are ready, it is time to proceed with the Sveltos cluster registration.
 To do that, we will utilise `sveltosctl` and generate a new kubeconfig file.

 ```bash
 $ sveltosctl register cluster --namespace=<namespace> --cluster=<cluster name> \
     --kubeconfig=<path to Sveltos file with Kubeconfig> \
     --labels=key=value
 ```

+### Example - mesh01 registration

 ```bash
 $ sveltosctl register cluster --namespace=civo --cluster=mesh01 \